SVA Career Development Counseling

 Please select a career counselor below or select “No Preference” at the bottom.

-Freshmen, Sophomores, and First-Time Resume Writers – We recommend booking a 20-minute appointment with Shannon Finnell to get started.
+Freshmen, Sophomores, and First-Time Resume Writers – We recommend booking an appointment with Shannon Finnell to get started.

 If you’re unsure of which counselor to meet with, you can contact us at firstname.lastname@example.org for guidance.